CyrilBos/macaron-simulator-gmtk-2020/README.md

 # Ideas

 ## TODO list
+1. transfo gilet morale à 0
+2. gain morale while fighting
+3. retransfo worker at 50 morale?
+(100?)
+4. resources respawn
+5. JUICE or idle AI to be continued OR combat mechanic

-1. morale out-of-control
+6. morale out-of-control
     - fighting reduces it,
     - someone else harvesting food from the same bush as you reduces it
-2. resources respawn
-3. JUICE or idle AI to be continued OR combat mechanic

 - enemy?